pauloortins/pauloortins.github.io/_posts/2015-04-12-xamarin-forms-pages-contentpage-navigationpage.markdown

 ### Pages

-A `Page` in Xamarin.Forms represents a screen in our mobile apps, it works in an analogous way to the `Activities` in the Android, to the `ViewControllers` in the iOS and the namesake `Pages` in the Windows Phone.
+A `Page` in Xamarin.Forms represents a screen in our mobile apps, it works in an analogous way to the `Activities` in Android, to the `ViewControllers` in iOS and the namesake `Pages` in Windows Phone.
 The image below shows all types of Pages that belongs to Xamarin.Forms API, in this post we will cover the `ContentPage` and the `NavigationPage` leaving the `TabbedPage`, the `CarouselPage` and the `MasterDetailPage` to the next posts.

 ![Page Types][1]